irimina/CS-and-the-City-Curriculum/react/react-setup.md

 #### Step 1

 First you need to check if you have Node installed on your computer.
-You can check by typing the following into your terminal.
+You can check by typing the following into your terminal/command line.

 ```HTML
 npm -v